Last few places remaining!!!!

 Go at your own pace, learn great tunes and gain knowledge of the modes, ornamentation, rhythms and accompaniment that give klezmer its unique flavour.
 Play in small ensembles, be part of the Halsway Klezmer Orchestra and learn tips and tricks on your instrument to play in a klezmer style.
-There will also be a tutors’ concert and plenty of opportunity for jamming in the bar!
+There will also be an informal tutors’ concert and plenty of opportunity for jamming in the bar!

 “An inspiring – and fun! – weekend.
 I was completely new to klezmer, and enjoyed learning with musicians from different backgrounds.
 Next year can’t come soon enough!”
 Participant

 This is a course for all* instrumentalists from all musical backgrounds.
 We welcome people who are new to klezmer, but you will need a good grasp of your instrument in order to participate.
 The course will be taught by ear as well as using the dots and there will be opportunities to develop both of these skills.
 We aim to set a pace that is right for everybody, and we will sometimes divide the group by instrument or level of experience.

 *For diatonic instruments such as whistles and diatonic accordions the klezmer modes can present a bit of a challenge.
 Please contact us if you’re not sure.